Gear Guide

 What thickness mattress should I use in the Tune M1?

-The M1 ships with a 4" mattress, which leaves 30.5" of clearance to the ceiling.
-Comfortable sitting headroom for most people.
+The M1 does not ship with a mattress in the base price; you add your own or buy Tune's Hest add-on.
+A 4" mattress is the most common owner choice and leaves about 30.5" of clearance to the ceiling, comfortable sitting headroom for most people.
 Most owners stay at 4–5".
 At 5", you're down to ~29.5" of headroom, which is still workable.
-Going above 6" is generally not recommended. it starts to feel cramped when sitting up, especially for taller campers.
+Going above 6" is generally not recommended; it starts to feel cramped when sitting up, especially for taller campers.

 Where do I order a custom-cut foam mattress?

 The most popular option is Foam Factory (foambymail.com).
-Order HD36-R high-resilience foam at your exact M1 dimensions.
+Order HD36 high-density foam at your exact M1 dimensions.
 Expect to pay ~$80–$130 for a 4" cut; shipping is typically 7–14 business days.
 Local upholstery shops can also cut foam to size and may be faster.
-For a turnkey option, HEST sells a mattress pre-sized for the M1. see their fit guide at hest.com.
+For a turnkey option, HEST sells a mattress pre-sized for the M1; see their fit guide at hest.com.

 Does a standard twin XL mattress fit the Tune M1?